What to wear to a christening: Appropriate outfits that hit the right mark

 Draw inspiration from the royals and seek out stylish dress coats.

 We're not talking about your best winter coat or even a chic camel coat.
-When it comes to dress-coats for a christening, or a wedding guest look, this style very much draws inspiration from the royal family and royal occasions.
+When it comes to dress-coats for a christening, or a wedding ensemble, this style very much draws inspiration from the royal family and royal occasions.
 To nail this look you're either looking for a dress and coat co-ord, where a shift, knee-length dress has a coordinating coat in the same length, or you can pair a frock style, tailored coat, over a neat shift dress in a well-matched hue to replicate the idea.
 If your capsule wardrobe already contains a dress you'd like to wear, give it a seasonal refresh with a wrap coat, or a lightweight trench coat.

 5. Comfortable yet fancy shoes